AmoebeLabs/swiss-army-knife-card-manual/docs/start/installation.md

 !!!
 Info "Make sure to validate your config before you restart Home Assistant :smile:"
 ###:octicons-thumbsup-24: Step 6: You made it!
 Now test and use the SAK card...

+!!!
+Note "If you have installed the examples, remember to replace my entities with yours!"